-Student loan debt is one of the things that is holding many people back from buying a home or saving money.
-You cannot go back and not borrow the money, but it is important to have a plan on how you are going to deal with your student loans.
+Student loan debt is one of the things holding many people back from buying a home or saving money.
+You cannot go back and not borrow the money, but it is important to have a plan for how to deal with your student loans.
 If you are still in college, borrow as little as you can and get by.
-This means that you will likely need a job while you are in college.
+This means you will likely need a job while you are in college.

 Fix: Once you graduate, see if you qualify for a student loan forgiveness program or consider working for AmeriCorps.
 You should make your student loan debt a part of your debt payment plan and work on paying it off so you can use that money to reach your other goals.

-It is common for college students to rack up credit card while in school, or you may rely on your credit cards too much when you are trying to make it between college and your first job.
+It is common for college students to rack up credit card debt while in school or rely on credit cards too much when they are trying to make it between college and their first job.

 Fix: The first step is to stop using your credit cards immediately.
 Then you need to set up a budget and a debt payment plan that allows you to pay extra on the cards so you can get out of debt and stop paying high amounts of interest.

 Skipping Retirement Savings